paulinebourigault/paulinebourigault.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2025-01-01
+date: 2025-02-01
 inline: true
 ---

-Started contributing to <a href="#">Project Numina</a> on formal reasoning and automated theorem proving.
+Started contributing to <a href="https://projectnumina.ai/">Project Numina</a> on formal reasoning and automated theorem proving.